shhosting/checksum-verifier/README.md

 ## Why

-Most "online checksum verifier" tools ask you to upload the file to a server.
+I wanted a GUI to verify checksums that would function on any OS and make things as simple as possible for me.
-That defeats the point of verifying a download you don't yet trust.
+Many "online checksum verifier" tools ask you to upload the file to a server, which defeats the point of verifying a download you don't yet trust.
 This tool never uploads anything — hashing happens entirely client-side via the browser's native [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest).
 Open DevTools → Network tab and confirm nothing leaves the browser.